 In May 2011, we filed a shelf registration statement covering the offer and sale of up to \$200 million of common stock with the SEC.
 The shelf registration was declared effective by the SEC on August 10, 2011.
 The terms of any offering under our shelf registration statement will be determined at the time of the offering and disclosed in a prospectus supplement filed with the SEC.
-On March 27, 2013, the Company agreed to sell 2,050,000 shares of its common stock at a purchase price per share of \$1.09 for aggregate proceeds to the Company of approximately \$2.2 million in an offering under the Company's shelf registration statement.
+The shelf registration expires on August 10, 2014.
+The Company plans to file a new shelf registration in August 2014, covering the offer and sale of up to \$100 million of common stock to replace the expiring shelf registration.
+On March 27, 2013, the Company agreed to sell up to 2,050,000 shares of its common stock at a purchase price per share of \$1.09 for aggregate proceeds to the Company of approximately \$2.2 million in an offering under the Company's shelf registration statement.
 The transaction closed on April 3, 2013 and the Company used the net proceeds to reduce its revolving loan payable.
-Refer to "Note 7 - Stockholders' Equity and Share-Based Compensation" of our Notes to Consolidated Financial Statements for additional details.

-In April 2013, we used the net proceeds of \$9.5 million from the sale of our facility in LaSalle, Illinois to reduce our revolving loan payable.
-Refer to "Note 4 - Property and Equipment, Net" of our Notes to Consolidated Financial Statements for additional details.
+Refer to "Note 7 - Stockholders' Equity and Share-Based Compensation" of our Notes to Consolidated Financial Statements included in Part I, Item 1 of this report for additional details.
+In March 2013, the Company authorized the issuance of 4,149,997 shares of Series A Preferred and entered into a Securities Purchase Agreement pursuant to which the Company agreed to sell up to an aggregate of 4,149,997 shares of our Series A Preferred, \$0.001 par value per share at a purchase price per share of \$1.45 for aggregate proceeds to the Company of approximately \$6.0 million.
+The Company incurred issuance costs of approximately \$0.8 million and used the net proceeds from the sale of the Series A Preferred to reduce its revolving loan payable.
+Refer to "Note 7 - Stockholders' Equity and Share-Based Compensation" of our Notes to Consolidated Financial Statements included in Part I, Item 1 of this report for additional details.